pieterjandesmedt/vite-et-reves/content/captains-log/2019-10-04-katakolo-deserted-katakolo.md

 publishdate: 2019-10-04T20:31:38+03:00
 image: "IMG_7081.jpg"
 author: "Pieter Jan"
-summary: "We are stuck for a day in the eery town of Katakolo.
-We did meet a nice local who sold us vegetables straight from his garden."
+summary: "The Vite & Rêves crew are stuck for a day in the eery town of Katakolo.
+They did meet a nice local who sold them vegetables straight from his garden."
 ---

 `At: Katakolo, Western Peloponnesos, Greece`